webplatform/docs/html/elements/blockquote/index.md

 ===Introdcution===
 The '''blockquote''' element represents content that is quoted from another source, optionally with a citation which must be within a [[http://docs.webplatform.org/wiki/html/elements/footer|'''footer''']] or [[http://docs.webplatform.org/wiki/html/elements/cite|'''cite''']] element, and optionally with in-line changes such as annotations and abbreviations.

-Content inside a '''blockquote''' other than citations and in-line changes must be quoted from another source, whose address, if it has one, may be cited in the cite attribute.
+Content inside a '''blockquote''' other than citations and in-line changes must be quoted from another source, whose address, if it has one, may be cited in the [[http://docs.webplatform.org/wiki/html/attributes/cite|cite attribute]].

 > Note: In cases where a page contains contributions from multiple people, such as comments on a blog post, 'another source' can include text from the same page, written by another person.